sciZer0/7/v/README.md

 All the Validators being on the list should have the same hardware capabilities.

+A Validator is a person (possibly anonymous) with their publicly-known Public Address, and exactly this Public Address serves to identify the given Validator in the list.

-Also, at any given moment, there is only one Validator (leader-Validator) which is creating the block.
+Also, at any given moment, in the list, there is only one Validator (leader-Validator) which is creating the block.

 Only the leader-Validator can create the block and stream it to other Validators.